bhbmaster/rhood/README.md

 cat output.txt | grep TSLA
 ```

 **SIDENOTE:** grep is a linux/unix/mac program that searches for strings that match a specific regular expression (search string).
-In otherwords for the example above, this shows me only the lines that have the word TSLA in them.
+In other words for the example above, this shows me only the lines that have the word TSLA in them.
 Windows users can also get grep if they utilize some sort of linux emulator such as cygwin, or windows 10's bash ability.

 The above command has the following output for a random user:

 ```
 2020-07-13T18:15:55.663576Z - a1053cf0-abcde-4910-9e04-abcde - buy        x0.06341400     TSLA [S|filled] avg: $1576.94   exec1/2:
 $1574.70        price: $1654.93
-...lines skiped for brevity...
+...lines skipped for brevity...
 2020-12-09T15:53:58.910000Z - bc4c8aed-abcde-46dd-8106-abcde - buy        x2.00000000     TSLA [S|filled] avg: $639.68    exec1/1:
 $639.68 price: $671.58
 2020-12-14T18:48:28.147000Z - 75985dd4-abcde-495a-adf3-abcde - buy        x1.00000000     TSLA [S|filled] avg: $637.19    exec1/1: